smashdevcode/introduction-to-typescript-redux/presentation.md

 # Why Do We Care?

-* TypeScript is just a tool... use it, or don't
+* TypeScript is just a tool
  * Increased productivity = happier developers
  * Higher quality solutions = happier users
 * TypeScript is not for every project